-The Company had \$0.9 million in cash as of March 31, 2018 and as of December 31, 2017.
+The Company had \$0.9 million in cash as of September 30, 2018 and as of December 31, 2017.

-The working capital deficiency was \$3.7 million as of March 31, 2018, compared to \$3.2 million as of December 31, 2017.
+The working capital deficiency was \$3.6 million as of September 30, 2018, compared to \$3.2 million as of December 31, 2017.

-As indicated above, management expects the Company to generate limited revenues from residual but diminishing gold recoveries from the leach pads until approximately July 2018.
+As indicated above, management expects the Company to generate limited revenues until approximately Q1 of 2019 from residual but diminishing gold recoveries from the leach pads.
 As such, the Company does not expect it will be able to generate sufficient cash flows from its operations to continue as a going concern in the near future and to settle its debt without it being refinanced.
-The Company will need to raise additional capital in the coming months in order to support its operations and to settle its long-term debt.
-The Company is currently evaluating various business alternatives, which involve refinancing its long-term debt, raising the required capital and is considering the sale of non-core assets to support its operations and for the construction of a new processing facility at the Mineral Ridge mine.
+The Company will need to raise additional capital in the coming months in order to support its operations and to settle its senior secured debt, for which the Company's lender has agreed to an extension of the maturity date to December 19, 2018, subject to certain conditions.
+The Company is currently evaluating various business alternatives, which include a potential sale transaction, business combination, refinancing its long-term debt, and raising the required capital to support its operations and for the construction of a new processing facility at the Mineral Ridge mine.

 The primary factors that will affect the future financial condition of the Company include the ability to refinance its long-term debt, the ability to raise equity financing or other types of financing to finance exploration, development and capital expenditures including the construction of the processing facility and to meet its commitments and the ability to generate positive cash flows.
-Moreover, the availability of mineralization, the timeliness of the receipt of permits for expanded operations as well as the price of gold will affect the future financial condition of the Company, including its capacity to repay its debt when due.
+Moreover, the availability of mineralization, the timeliness of the receipt of permits for expanded operations as well as the price of gold will affect the future financial condition of the Company.